MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 Having to write the joins and conditions in raw SQL is more painful and more error prone than having a method do it for you.
 It hides the important details of what you are doing in a lot of verbosity.

 If there are conditions set on either the association or a default_scope of the model, then you must rewrite those conditions in your manual joins and your manual sub-selects.
-Worst, if you change those conditions on the association / default_scope, then you must find every places where you copied them in the raw SQL and change them too.
+Worst, if you add/change those conditions on the association / default_scope, then you must find every raw SQL that appl and do the same operation.

 ```ruby
 class Post < ActiveRecord::Base